What Is a DBA?

 In most states, if you own a sole proprietorship or a partnership, you must register a DBA if the business name you use does not include the last name(s) of the owners.
 That's not the only instance in which a DBA must be registered.

 If you want to use a name that suggests the business has more or fewer owners than it has, you must register the DBA.
-In our example, Sherry cannot use the name "Smith & Company Flowers" without registering, because the name suggests the company has more than one owner.
-If Sherry owned the flower shop as a partnership with one or more other owners, the partnership can avoid registration by either listing all of the owners' last names, or otherwise indicating that the partnership has more than one owner.
-In this scenario, the partnership could use the name "Smith & Company Flowers," without registering the DBA, but could not use the name "Smith's Flowers", as the latter suggests the company has only one owner (registration would be required).
+In our example, Sherry can't use the name "Smith & Company Flowers" without registering it because the name suggests the company has more than one owner.

 Corporation and LLC DBA Registration

-If the owners of a corporation or LLC want to use a name other than the one on their formation paperwork (such as their Articles of Incorporation), they must register a DBA.
-The rules for corporations and LLCs are stricter than the ones for sole proprietors and partners, in that the law does not allow any variation of the legal name of an LLC or a corporation without registration.
-As noted above, sole proprietors and partners can include words in the business name other than the owners' names and can change the order of the partners' names without registration (so long as they meet the requirements discussed above).
-Owners of LLCs and corporations must register before they make any changes to their business name, including rearranging the order of words, adding words, or subtracting words.
+The rules for corporations and LLCs are typically stricter than the ones for sole proprietors and partnerships.
+For example, the law doesn't usually allow any variation of the legal name of an LLC or a corporation without registration.
+Owners of LLCs and corporations must register a DBA if they make any changes to their business name, including rearranging the order of words, adding words, or subtracting words.

 How to Register a DBA

-Many states and cities require each filer to publish a statement in a local newspaper.
-The statement will include the legal name of your business, the company's contact information, and the assumed name (DBA).
 Your local government agency will likely provide a list of approved local newspapers where you can file your statement.
 After the required time for publication (typically around 4 weeks), you must notify the licensing agency that you fulfilled the publication requirement.
-In some areas, the newspaper will send the notification of publication to the agency, while in other states you must submit your own paperwork with proof of publication (such as a receipt from the newspaper).
+In some areas, the newspaper will send the notification of publication to the agency.
+In other states, you must submit your own paperwork with proof of publication (such as a receipt from the newspaper).

-Consequences for Using a Tradename Without Registering
+Consequences for Using a DBA Without Registration

 Get Professional Help